AlexPHorta/Buey/pages/about/index.rst

 .. description: All you need to know about Buey.net.br
 .. type: text

-Buey is the branchild of Alexandre Paloschi Horta.
-I'm a developer, mostly of Python apps, although I'm also tinkering with Javascript and Haskell.
+Buey is my branchild.
+I'm Alexandre Paloschi Horta, a developer, mostly of Python apps, although I'm also tinkering with Javascript and Haskell.
 Besides that, I'm the vocalist of the Thrash/Death Metal band Lockfist 669, and the Doom Metal band Dead End Kings.
-I write stories too, but they're in my original language (portuguese), so no place for them in here.
+I write short stories too, but they're in my mother language (portuguese), so no place for them in here.

+I love working on the plumbing, messing with the hooks and crannies of software (yes, I'm more of a backend developer).